Man in a kilt

 The more we are, the better

-So, despite this is a kilt site, other skirted garments are also dealt with.
-The more we are who will wear a kilt – or, in a strictly manly way, other kinds of skirted garments - and the more often we'll do it, the better and sooner it shall be accepted to the full that pants are not the only possible legwear for a man.
+So, despite this being a kilt site, other skirted garments are also dealt with.
+The more we are who will wear a kilt – or, in a strictly masculine way, also some different types of skirts - and the more often we do it, the better and sooner it will be accepted that pants are not the only possible legwear for a man.

 The Braveheart Concept